 To combat this challenge, manufacturers will need to switch gears.
 Instead of solely focusing on recruiting new sources of raw talent, they’ll need to implement a well-planned internal system as well.
 Take the time to design processes and incentives that encourages people to move to areas of the company where their skills may be in demand.
 Create an employee skill database to achieve a better understanding of your existing staff’s capabilities.
 Upskilling your workforce is essential to overcome the skills gap.
 Encourages employee education, growth, and advancement.
 With so many manufacturing workers believing their skills will be redundant in the next five years, it’s critical to overcome the skills gap.
 Manufacturers that constantly assess and refine the skills of their organization, while adopting more creative talent strategies,

 Before you can tackle many of the other challenges or solutions mentioned above, you must first find the right talent.
 A task that can be difficult in a challenging labor market.

 However, with modern technology, there are a number of new opportunities that manufacturers can embrace.
-For example, using ATS software or API software .
-With the help of modern human resources, information systems, artificial intelligence and unique algorithms can identify patterns that help hiring managers to find promising candidates in unlikely places.
-Partner with Work4 today to take advantage of our proprietary candidate lead generation system with ATS integrations.
+For example, using ATS software or API software.
+With the help of modern human resources, information systems, artificial intelligence, and unique algorithms can identify patterns that help hiring managers to find promising candidates in unlikely places.
+Partner with Work4 today to take advantage of complete recruitment marketing and lead generation systems.
 Our comprehensive talent acquisition suite provides unmatched breadth and depth of functionality.
-Request a free trial now.
+Learn how we can help you today.